alexewerlof/spt-11/README.md

 ## About tests

-I usually use Mocha or Jasmine for unit tests whenever I can but for this project I didn't write any tests for two reasons:
+I usually use Mocha or Jasmine for unit tests whenever I can but for this project I didn't have time to write too much tests for two reasons:

-1. I was learning Riot.js and it didn't make much sense to write tests from the started
+1. I was learning Riot.js and it didn't make much sense to write tests while the code was pretty unsettled
 2. The end code is really tiny and there's not so much to test
-3. Time constrains (I spent 8 hours in total on the test)
+3. Time constrains

+Nevertheless, there are some integration and unit tests in the `/test` dir that can be run with `npm test`.
+For running the integration tests you need to run the server separately.

 Future Improvements
 -------------------